 - Read content only

-It is also a good idea to check the Send Welcome Email box so that the new user is notified that they have been added to your HubSpot account.
+It's a good idea to check the Send Welcome Email box so that the new user is notified that they have been added to your HubSpot account.
 When you are done, click the Finish button to complete adding them to your account.